126.96.36.199 Ten per cent recovery fee on debts from false or non-declaration of income from personal exertion

 The 10% recovery fee will also be applied to a debt when the debt has arisen because a person has knowingly or recklessly provided false or misleading information in relation to their income from personal exertion.

 The term knowingly implies a deliberate action, for example where a person who does not want their income support payment to be reduced as a result of their income from employment has made a conscious decision not to declare their income.
+It includes situations where a person enters into a scheme to defer payment of employment income for the sole or dominant purpose of obtaining a social security advantage (SSAct section 1073BB).

-Example 1: Jo couldn't remember how much she got paid from her casual job and she misplaced her pay slip.
+Example: Jo couldn't remember how much she got paid from her casual job and she misplaced her pay slip.
 She guessed the income amount when she declared it.
 Centrelink later found out that Jo had been overpaid because the reported income was below the amount she had been paid.
 Jo was contacted to discuss the circumstances of the mis-declaration.
 Because this was the first time Jo misreported income resulting in a recoverable debt, no fee was imposed, Jo was warned that providing false information in relation to her income in future may result in a 10% recovery fee being applied.
 This warning HAS to be recorded online.
 If Jo had previously been warned, it may have been appropriate to impose the 10% recovery fee for recklessly providing false or misleading information in relation to her income.

 It is important to remember that there will be some instances where a person may appear to have knowingly or recklessly provided false or misleading information about their income from personal exertion, but because of personal factors, they cannot be held accountable for this.

-Example: A person with an intellectual or leaning disability may previously been warned about the requirements for correctly reporting income, but may continue to report their income incorrectly.
+Example: A person with an intellectual or learning disability may previously been warned about the requirements for correctly reporting income, but may continue to report their income incorrectly.
 In normal circumstances this could be considered knowing or reckless behaviour.
 However, consideration should be given to whether this person fully understood their reporting requirements.
 If the person did not, then the recovery fee could not be imposed.

 Amount of the 10% recovery fee